All posts

 Ricky Wolff· Founder, Vergio

-Before you spend an hour researching a prospect, you can learn most of what you need from one thing: the apps the store has already installed.
 An app stack is a store's own record of the decisions it has made about growth.
-Read it well and you walk into the first call already knowing where the money is and where it is leaking.
+Someone chose each of those tools, paid for them, and wired them in.
+Before you spend an hour researching a prospect, you can read that record and walk into the first call already knowing where the money is and where it is leaking.

 Here is how we read a stack, in the order we look.

-Start with what is present, because it tells you maturity and budget
+What is present tells you maturity and budget

-A store that runs a reviews app, an email or SMS app, and a bundling or upsell app has already decided that growth is worth paying for.
-That is a store with budget and with someone who thinks about conversion.
-The pitch there is not "you should invest in growth."
+A store running a reviews app, an email or SMS app, and an upsell app has already decided growth is worth paying for.
+That store has budget and someone who thinks about conversion.
+Your opening is not "you should invest in growth."
 They already do.
-The pitch is "here is the next lever, and here is why it beats what you are running now."
+It is "here is the next lever, and here is why it beats what you are running now."

-A store with almost nothing installed is a different conversation.
-It might be early, it might be run by a founder who does everything by hand, or it might simply not know what it is missing.
-You lead with education, not optimization, and you qualify hard for budget before you invest time.
+A store with almost nothing installed is the opposite conversation.
+It might be early, run by a founder doing everything by hand, or simply unaware of what it is missing.
+You lead with education, not optimization, and you qualify hard for budget before you sink time in.

-The presence of specific tools also tells you who you are competing with.
-If a store already runs a premium CRO or personalization app, another agency or an in-house hire probably chose it.
-If it runs only free defaults, the field is open.
+What is present also tells you who you are competing with.
+A premium CRO or personalization app means another agency or an in-house hire probably chose it.
+Only free defaults means the field is open.

-Then look at what is missing, because that is where your pitch lives
+What is missing is where your pitch lives

-Absence is the most useful signal in a stack, because it is a gap the merchant often cannot see.
-The trick is to read absence against the store's category, not in the abstract.
-A missing subscriptions app means nothing on a store that sells furniture.
-On a store that sells a consumable, it can be the single biggest retention miss on the site.
+Absence is the most useful signal in a stack, because it is a gap the merchant usually cannot see.
+The trick is to read absence against the store's category, never in the abstract.
+A missing subscriptions app means nothing on a furniture store.
+On a store selling a consumable, it can be the single biggest retention miss on the site.

-We see this pattern clearly in our own monitoring.
-Across the beauty stores we watch, 96% run a reviews app and 93% run an email or SMS app, but only 49% run a subscriptions app.
+Our own monitoring shows how category-dependent this is.
+Among the beauty stores we watch, 97% run a reviews app and 81% run email or SMS, but only 35% run subscriptions.
 For a category full of reorderable products, that is a large group of stores with an obvious retention lever switched off.
-If beauty is your niche, that one gap is a prospect list.
-We wrote up that finding in more detail in the latest Market Pulse.
+Run the same read on apparel and the subscriptions signal disappears entirely (1% adoption), so the same "missing" app means something in one category and nothing in the next.
+The full cross-vertical split is in this week's Market Pulse.

 Read the combination, not the line items

-The real signal is in how the tools fit together.
-A store with a subscriptions app but no email or SMS app is trying to build recurring revenue without a way to talk to those customers.
-A store with an aggressive upsell app but no reviews is pushing for average order value while leaving trust on the table.
-The mismatches are where a store is working against itself, and naming one is the fastest way to prove you actually looked.
+The real signal is how the tools fit together.
+A store with subscriptions but no email or SMS is building recurring revenue with no way to talk to those customers.
+A store running aggressive upsells but no reviews is chasing order value while leaving trust on the table.
+Mismatches are where a store works against itself, and naming one is the fastest way to prove you actually looked.

 Ricky Wolff